moliver28/research-handbook/content/handbook/marketing/field-marketing/_index.md

 ### Field Marketing Event Assets

 Event assets utilized for shows (including backwalls, tablecloths, popup banners, event kits, etc.) are stocked at the Brilliant warehouse and can be ordered for events using the [Brilliant store portal](https://app.brilliantmade.com/users/sign_in).
 It is also recommended that each Field Marketer keep a separate GitLab tablecloth, popup banner and table runner with them at home for easy access and to be utilized for events.

 ### Returning Field Marketing Event Assets and Swag

 It is the FMM's responsibility to not only ship assets to events, but to also ensure the onsite event DRI ships the items back within **3 days** of the end of the event.
 Every order placed through the Brilliant portal will include return labels (one return label per box) in a red envelope adhered to the inside flap of the box.
 The FMM is to make sure the onsite event DRI is aware of the location of the return shipping labels and of their responsibility to ship the items back.

 **PLEASE NOTE:** Trash and items not stored in the Brilliant warehouse should not be put in the return shipping boxes.
 All event assets are to be folded neatly and packed up cleanly and securely in their original boxes.
 All tool kit items should be returned to the tool kits for future event use.
 Please do not send small numbers of swag back to the warehouse if the items were bundled, only send full bundles back to the warehouse for restock.
-Example: If pens come in bundles of ten, please do not send back 2 pens as these cannot be rebundled.
+Example: If pens come in bundles of ten, please do not send back 2 pens as these cannot be re-bundled.
 Feel free to keep small quantities of extra swag to give out to customers, if appropriate.
 Also, only open swag bundles as they are needed so items can be returned if not used.
 If you have any questions, please contact `@krogel`.

 ### Warehouse Address

 AMER Warehouse
 Attn: GitLab AMER FM Store - c/o Kerry Phan
 Brilliant
 1605 S Waukegan Rd
 Waukegan, IL 60085
-415-980-4600
+415-980-4600.

 ### Stickers